 Medical Marijuana Missouri

 As mentioned above, medical marijuana is currently legal in Missouri for qualifying patients.
-To qualify for a medical marijuana card in Missouri, patients must have one of the following conditions:
+To qualify for a medical marijuana card in Missouri, a patient must have one of the following qualifying conditions:

-How to Get a Medical Card in Missouri
+How to Get a Medical Identification Card in Missouri

-The attorneys at the Missouri DWI & Criminal Law Center suggest that patients who meet the above requirements will most likely be approved for a medical marijuana card in Missouri.
+The attorneys at the Missouri DWI & Criminal Law Center suggest that a patient who meets the above requirements will most likely be approved for a medical marijuana identification card in Missouri.
 Applicants must have a physician certification that is no older than 30 days to apply.
 An ID card costs $25 and is valid for 1 year.
 The physician certification must be renewed annually.

 The registration website is available on medicalmarijuana.mo.gov.
 Only applications submitted through the online registry will be accepted.
 After applying, patients can expect an electronic notification about their application’s status within 48 hours.
 Patients who are granted a medical card will not receive a physical card – instead, patients will be able to log into their online registry account to download a copy of their card and print it out.

 Once a patient has a qualifying medical marijuana identification card, they will be legally able to enter licensed dispensaries in the state of Missouri and consume and possess certain amounts of medical marijuana.

 However, you should still be aware of certain laws and regulations, even if you have a medical marijuana card.
 When purchasing, using, or possessing medical marijuana, patients and caregivers must have their medical marijuana card available.
 Additionally, since the laws changed so recently, there are not yet many Missouri dispensaries open.

 Under Missouri law, a dispensary cannot sell more than 4 ounces of dried, unprocessed cannabis or equivalent to a qualifying patient within 30 days.

 In most cases, it is legal for all medical marijuana patients and caregivers to possess the following: